therealpeterhua/Cortex/README.md

 ELABORATE MORE.
 Learning rate is dynamic?
 Or should recommend lowering the degree of accuracy?

-TODOs:
+###TODOs:
 - Pruning algo for neural network to "trim" redundant nodes
 - Serialization of weights, allowing user to save and resume work on large data sets
+- Add features normalization
 - Implement neural network momentum scaling
-- Regularization in logistic and linear regression
+- Regularization in logistic and linear regression, not only ANN
 - More extensive error handling -- empty layers for NN, edge-case inputs